bakkot/simple-localtube/README.md

 ## Setup

-Make sure you have node v23.6.0 or later so you have support for executing typescript without transpilation.
+Make sure you have node v24 or later.

 Have `yt-dlp` in your PATH, or provide `YT_DLP_PATH` as an environment variable.